 This chilled cucumber yogurt soup was the result of a happy coincidence.

-On Sunday our weekly CSA delivery included four English cucumbers.
-Normally, I would have made tzatziki , a cucumber and yogurt sauce or salad, or what my mom called “bread and butter” pickles, made with vinegar and a bit of sugar, and I would still have had cucumbers to spare.
+Our weekly CSA delivery included four English cucumbers.
+Normally, I would have made tzatziki , a cucumber and yogurt sauce or salad, or my mom’s “bread and butter” pickles, with vinegar and a bit of sugar.
+After making those, I would still have had cucumbers to spare.

-But I didn’t have the time to do any fussing with my CSA bounty.
-Scrambling to make a surprise birthday dinner for my husband Kevin (one day early, hence the surprise), I put cucumbers out of my mind while concentrating on a cake, two Ottolenghi dishes (an eggplant lemon risotto and a salad with marinated, roasted peppers), and a simple grilled filet of haddock.
+But I didn’t have the time to fuss with my cucumber bounty.
+Scrambling to make a surprise birthday dinner for my beloved, I put cucumbers out of my mind.
+Instead, I concentrated on cake, an eggplant lemon risotto, marinated, roasted pepper salad, and grilled filet of haddock.

 Our son Liam and his partner Kevin drove from Philly to DC to celebrate my husband’s birthday.